vesoft-inc/nebula-docs/docs-2.0/5.configurations-and-logs/2.log-management/logs.md

 The default log directory is `/usr/local/nebula/logs/`.

+!!! note

-> **NOTE**: If you deleted the log directory during runtime, the runtime log would not continue to be printed.
+    If you deleted the log directory during runtime, the runtime log would not continue to be printed.
 However, this operation will not affect the services.
 Restart the services to recover the logs.

 ## Parameter Description